common name: an oriental wood borer

 In January 1967, specimens of a wood boring beetle were collected from oak lumber in Ft.
 Lauderdale, Florida and forwarded for identification to the Department of Entomology, University of Florida.
 These were later sent to the Division of Plant Industry and identified by the senior author as Heterobostrychus aequalis (Waterhouse), a species not previously known to be established in the United States (Fisher 1950).

 Since this species is a serious pest of lumber and nearly all wood products, a survey was immediately conducted by the Division of Plant Industry and the U.S. Department of Agriculture to determine the extent of the infestation.
 Subsequent inspections of lumber yards revealed additional infestations in the Ft.
 Lauderdale and Miami areas.
 In 2001, specimens were found infesting pallets and containers of machine parts imported from Singapore in St. Petersburg, Pinellas County, Florida (Halbert 2001).

-Adult: The adult beetles are elongate, cylindrical, reddish brown to brownish black, moderately shining, without dorsal pubescence.
+Adults: The adult beetles are elongate, cylindrical, reddish brown to brownish black, moderately glossy, without dorsal pubescence.
 They range from 6 to 13 mm long and 2 to 3.5 mm wide.
 The head is not visible from above, as it is recessed beneath the pronotum.
 The pronotum is strongly convex, quadrate, arcuately emarginate in front, the sides with broad tooth-like projections on anterior one-half, converging to plate-like sculpture on the central area It is strongly deflexed on the apical half, with the posterior angles projecting.

 Figure 1.
 Adult male Heterobostrychus aequalis (Waterhouse), a wood-boring beetle.
 Photograph by Lyle J. Buss, University of Florida.